HILMR/HILMR.github.io/data/metadata_EN.md

 #### Project
 National Key Research and Development Program (2018YFB1307400)
 #### Title
-Student Technology Backbone
+Core Student Member
 #### Detail
+- @project1.gif,On-site demonstration of GIS maintenance robot,30%
-- Developed a vertical chamber inspection robot for gas-insulated switchgear (GIS) in power substations.
-The robot consists of an all-terrain mobile chassis, a multi-level lifting platform, and a long-reach flexible manipulator.
+- Developed an inspection robot for gas-insulated switchgear in power substations.
+The robot consists of an all-terrain mobile chassis, a multi-level lifting platform, and a cable-driven manipulator with a length of 2.2 meters, 24 degrees of freedom, and a diameter of 50 millimeters.
-- Participated in the configuration design of the long-reach flexible manipulator, which imitates the coiling motion of snakes and adopts a compact feeding structure.
-It achieves a cable-driven hyper-redundant manipulator (CDHRM) with a length of 2.2 meters, 24 degrees of freedom, and a diameter of 50 millimeters.
+- Participated in the mechanism optimization of the manipulator, which imitates the coiling behavior of snakes and can coil to reduce storage space or uncoil to expand working range.
-- Led the design of the control system for the CDHRM, mainly using CANOpen communication and realizing 36-axis high-precision synchronous control based on CODESYS and ROS.
+- Participated in the design of the control system for the manipulator, mainly using CANOpen communication and realizing 36-axis high-precision synchronous control based on CODESYS and ROS.
-- Led the planning algorithm design for the CDHRM, using a follow-the-leader biomimetic strategy to control the tip pose and segment posture of the highly redundant mechanism, meeting the needs of narrow-space obstacle avoidance operations.
+- Participated in the planning algorithm design for the manipulator, using a follow-the-leader biomimetic strategy and Multi-constraint redundant inverse kinematics to control the tip pose, meeting the needs of narrow-space obstacle avoidance operations.
+#### Video
+./data/media/project1.gif

-### Research of a Narrow-space Coating Robot for use in Aviation Manufacturing
+### Research of a Narrow-space Coating Robot for Application in Aviation Manufacturing
 #### FromDate
 2021-09
 #### ToDate